Skip to main content

 Incident Resolved

 Once an incident has been investigated and remediated, and normal service levels restored, the incident will be Resolved in the Meraki Status Page.
-Even once Resolved, the incident is still visible in the Past Incidents section.
+This view shows how Meraki Status Page appears once any open incidents have been resolved.
+To view recently-resolved incidents, slick the "Incident History" link near the bottom left corner of the page.
 Here is a fictitious example:

 Meraki Status Page Incident Color Legend